Shanmathi-krish/smartgurard/DEPLOYMENT.md

 ## Troubleshooting

+### ❌ "vite permission denied" Error
+**Problem**: You're deploying as a Web Service instead of Static Site **Solution**:
+1. Delete your current Web Service on Render
+2. Create a new Static Site instead
+3. Use the settings above

-### Build Failures
+### ❌ Build Failures
 - Check that all dependencies are in `package.json`
-- Ensure Node.js version compatibility
+- Ensure Node.js version compatibility (use version 18)
 - Review build logs in Render dashboard
+- Make sure you're using `npm install && npm run build`

+### ❌ "Cannot find module" Errors
+- Ensure all dependencies are in `dependencies` or `devDependencies`
+- Run `npm install` locally to test
+- Check that `package-lock.json` is committed

-### Routing Issues
+### ✅ Routing Issues
 - The `render.yaml` includes SPA routing configuration
 - All routes are rewritten to `/index.html`
+- This ensures React Router works correctly

-### Performance
+### ✅ Performance
 - Assets are cached for 1 year
 - Code is split into vendor and router chunks
 - Terser minification is enabled